I wish I had thought of that before I arrived. I should have known better.

 This small gesture goes a long way.
 Express your gratitude to your host family, local tour guide, or fellow travelers.

 Say adios to plastic.
 Your water bottle will become your best friend because water = life, especially when traveling.
 It’s important to stay hydrated and be green.
-If you’re an avid coffee or tea enthusiast, throw in a tumbler (travel mug) as well!
+Let’s save the turtles and say no to single-use straws.
+You can find reusable metal, bamboo or silicone straws on Amazon.

 Save energy!
 When you leave your hotel room, Airbnb, ecolodge, or host family, be sure to turn off the lights, fans, and air conditioning.